Chris-Graffagnino/Jormungandr-for-Newbs/docs/jormungandr_node_setup_guide.md

 # This may take a minute or two to finish
 ~/files/createStakePool.sh ${REST_PORT} <TAX VALUE> <TAX RATIO> <TAX LIMIT> $(cat ~/files/receiver_secret.key)

-<TAX VALUE> The fixed cut the stake pool will take from the total reward, e.g. 25000
-<TAX RATIO> The percentage of the remaining value that will be taken from the total e.g. 10/100
-<TAX LIMIT> A value that can be set to limit the pool's Tax, e.g. 10000000

 # Move node_secret & stake_pool.id to ~/files
 mv node_secret.yaml ~/files && mv stake_pool.id ~/files
 ```

 ### Check that your stake pool is visible
 ```
-# This will return your node id if it’s visible on the network)
-# Note: takes current +1 epoch
-jcli rest v0 stake-pools get --host "http://127.0.0.1:${REST_PORT}/api" | grep $(cat ~/files/stake_pool.id)

-# Or use this function that does the same as above
 is_pool_visible
 ```